"

 Learning Objectives

-• Demonstrate the Law of Conservation of Energy.
+• Demonstrate the Law of Conservation of Energy in rotational systems

 The figure shows a mechanic cutting metal with a metal grinder.
 The sparks are emerging from the point of contact and jumping off tangentially from the cutter.

-Figure 70.1 The motor works in spinning the grindstone, giving it rotational kinetic energy.
-That energy is then converted to heat, light, sound, and vibration. (credit: U.S. Navy photo by Mass Communication Specialist Seaman Zachary David Bell)
+Figure 71.1 A motor spins this grindstone, increasing its rotational kinetic energy.
+That energy is later dissipated as heat, light, sound, and vibration. (credit: U.S. Navy photo by Mass Communication Specialist Seaman Zachary David Bell)

-To get torque and other rotational quantities into the equation, we multiply and divide the right-hand side of the equation by [latex]r[/latex], and gather terms:
+To connect this with torque and angular displacement, we multiply and divide the right-hand side by the radius [latex]r[/latex]:

 The figure shows a circular disc of radius r.
 A net force F is applied perpendicular to the radius, rotating the disc in an anti-clockwise direction and producing a displacement equal to delta S, in a direction parallel to the direction of the force applied.
 The angle covered is theta.